valerie16901/Raspberry-Pi-4-SSD-BTCPay-Install-Script/README.md

 # Raspberry-Pi-4-SSD-BTCPay-Install-Script
-A Script to install BTCPay on a SSD, no SD Card needed
+A Script to install BTCPay on a SSD, no SD Card needed.

+Feel free to fork this repository and modify it for your use case scenario.

 ## Instructions:

-Loging to via ssh to your raspberry pi OS installation:
+Login via ssh to your raspberry pi OS installation:

 ```
 ssh btcpay@btcpay.local